TikhonJelvis/RL-book/chapter3/chapter3.md

  $$\mathcal{P}_R(s,a,r,s') = \mathbb{P}[(R_{t+1}=r, S_{t+1}=s') |(S_t=s, A_t=a)]$$ such that $$\sum_{s'\in \mathcal{S}} \sum_{r \in \mathbb{R}} \mathcal{P}_R(s,a,r,s') = 1 \text{ for all } s \in \mathcal{S}, a \in \mathcal{A}$$

-Henceforth, any time we say Markov Decision Process, assume we are refering to a Discrete-Time Stationary Markov Decision Process (unless explicitly specified otherwise), which in turn will be characterized by the state-reward transition probability function $\mathcal{P}_R$.
+Henceforth, any time we say Markov Decision Process, assume we are refering to a Discrete-Time Stationary Markov Decision Process with the above-mentioned countable spaces/transitions assumptions (unless explicitly specified otherwise), which in turn will be characterized by the state-reward transition probability function $\mathcal{P}_R$.

 Let us now proceed to write some code that captures this formalism.